You are Welcome

 In November 2017, Guru Maneyo Granth Gurdwara, in collaboration with Art of Punjab, opened the UK’s first permanent Sikh art gallery Without Shape Without Form.
 Covering an area of over 7000 square feet, the gallery combines images from key moments in the rich history of the Sikhs with a narrative referencing the teachings of Sri Guru Granth Sahib.

-The Centre’s success has been recognised through various awards received by both the Centre and its volunteers.
+The academy’s success has been recognised through the various awards it has received and more importantly glowing testimonials from the students themselves.

 Everyone is welcome to visit the Gurdwara to discover the universal message of the Sikh faith, regardless of their background, beliefs, gender or ethnicity.